 What has changed since 2012?

 Since the roll out of the University’s 2012 visual identity guide, University Communications has refined some of the elements.
 The refinements include improvements to the University stationery and business cards to improve legibility and to offer better spacing requirements.
-Please begin using the new stationery and business card designs with all new orders and plan to discontinue use of old materials by June 30, 2016.

 When is a trademark symbol required with the University logo?